Vindexus/HeresyWorld/specialmoves.md

 # Special Moves

 ## Fight Your Fear
-When you **witness a terrible sight**, roll+WIS.
+When you **witness a terrifying or gruesome sight**, roll+WIS.
 On a 10+ you steel yourself against the horrors you see, take +1 forward.
-On a 7-9 you maintain your resolve, but your mind is shaken - you take -1 forward.
-On a 6- you gain 1 insanity.
+On a 7-9 you waver for a second but then gather yourself – describe how.
+On a 6- choose a temporary effect and describe your character's mental breakdown.

-## Insanity
+  - You repeat the same phrase over and over
-Whenever you **gain a point of insanity** roll+insanity.
-On a 10+ choose an affliction from the list below and reset your insanity to 0.
-Describe how it affects your character.
+  - You run away as fast as you can

-  - Your dreams are forever troubled
+  - You are frozen by fear
-  - You become paranoid
+  - You laugh hysterically
-  - You are sometimes plagued by visions
+  - You try to self mutilate
-  - You develop a nervous tick
+  - You sob uncontrollably

-On a 6- do not mark xp.
+This effect lasts until you have a chance to calm down or someone snaps you out of it.